Table of Contents

-For situations where only a few teeth are missing, which create wide gaps in the mouth, a different solution may be proposed.
+For situations where only a few teeth are missing, which creates wide gaps in the mouth, a different solution may be proposed.
 Depending on the condition and locations of the remaining natural teeth, a partial denture may be the best false teeth option.

 A partial denture is exactly as it sounds.
 It is a smaller set of false teeth that are fitted to fill the gaps of missing teeth.
-These appliances typically are molded to fit with anchors, clips or some other attachment around existing teeth or into the jaw line.
+These appliances typically are molded to fit with anchors, clips, or some other attachment around existing teeth or into the jawline.

 There are different types of partial dentures that can either act as ‘permanent’ replacements or can be removed each evening.
-The deciding factors rely heavily on the specifics related to your teeth, mouth and jaw.
+The deciding factors rely heavily on the specifics related to your teeth, mouth, and jaw.
 Your dentist will be able to advise you on your options.

 If you would like more information about the differences between partial dentures and full dentures, click here.

-Essentially, in order to create a proper fitting denture plate, any remaining teeth will likely need to be removed.
+Essentially, in order to create a properly fitting denture plate, any remaining teeth will likely need to be removed.
 However, the swelling that follows multiple extractions will cause the mouth and jaw to assume a different shape.
 This is part of the healing process.

 Once the swelling has subsided. measurements are taken and a conventional (temporary) set of dentures are prescribed.
 They are used during the time when gum tissue and the jaw bone are healing.
 Your permanent dentures can only be provided once your mouth has healed, which can be many weeks or months following the extractions.

 For more information on some of the different denture procedures, click here.